nickandersonr/schedule/README.md

 - Fully formulate an idea for a full-stack project and execute it independently
 - Answer mock interview questions from instructors and outside developers
 - Demonstrate work to technical and non-technical observers

+>**Note:** Monday 2/6 through Thursday 2/9 (Showcase Day), Zeb will be available **by appointment** for mock interviews and portfolio help.
+Please set up a time with Zeb by Direct Messaging him in Slack.

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.